-Cavities!
-Whether young or old, being diagnosed with cavities is the worst possible outcome of a routine dental examination.
-Not only does it mean that your teeth may be damaged or rotten, but it also means that some potentially uncomfortable dental procedures, such as a dental extraction or root canal may be just around the corner.
+Being diagnosed with cavities is the worst possible outcome of a routine dental examination, whether young or old.
+Not only does it mean that your teeth may be damaged or rotten, but it also means that some potentially uncomfortable dental procedures, such as a dental extraction or root canal, may be just around the corner.

-Even worse, until recently, patients diagnosed with cavities often had to deal with the embarrassment of being told that they didn’t practice proper dental hygiene or simply ate too much candy.
-While in many cases, cavities are indeed the result of poor lifestyle choices, more and more research is beginning to shed light on the fact that for some, cavities are merely a result of unlucky genetics.
+While in many cases, cavities are indeed the result of poor lifestyle choices, more and more research is beginning to shed light on the fact that, for some, cavities are merely a result of unlucky genetics.

 What Are Cavities?

-Cavities, also known as dental caries, are quite simply a penetration of a tooth’s dental enamel as a result of the action of acid-spewing bacteria.
+Cavities, also known as dental caries, are quite simply a penetration of a tooth’s dental enamel due to the action of acid-spewing bacteria.
 Thanks to certain oral microbes which feed on sugar and produce acid as a byproduct, tiny holes can form on a tooth’s surface.
-Over time these holes in the enamel can deepen and widen eventually leading to damage of underlying dentin and if left untreated, infection of a tooth’s sensitive pulp.
+Over time these holes in the enamel can deepen and widen, eventually leading to damage of underlying dentin and, if left untreated, infection of a tooth’s sensitive pulp.